Learning centers offer a broad range of fee based programs and classes for homeschoolers. Co-op’s typically involve parent participation.

-Campuses are available in Lake St. Louis, Chesterfield, Eureka/Wildwood, Maplewood, South City, and Fairview Heights.
+Campuses are available in Lake St. Louis, Chesterfield, Eureka/Wildwood, Maplewood, South City, House Springs, and Fairview Heights.
 All current director contact info is listed on the top of the website under “Find a CC Community”.
 Be sure to ask your area director when the next informational meeting will be held.

 Collinsville Homeschool Co-Op

 CHC is an educational cooperative bringing families together to provide enriching, supplemental classes.
 Classes meet Tuesdays at Meadow Heights Baptist Church, Collinsville, IL